happypeter/edocs/soho.md

     - so that I can use thin boards
     - I don't use flange, use pipe clips
   - shelf depth is 40cm
+    - use at least 25mm thick board, to make the pipe structure very strong
+      - mount smaller structure on the wood board
     - at 75cm high, ussually we have a countertop, that will be 60cm deep
       - a chubbies bottom gives the shelf more stability
     - both 40cm and 60cm are for board size